-Managing Agents Must follow the guidance contained in the publication 'Guidance Note - F07 Management Handovers' (replicated to be publicly available: 'Advice Note Changing Managing Agent) issued by the Association of Residential Managing Agents and:
+Managing Agents Must follow the guidance contained in the publication 'Guidance Note - F07 Management Handovers' (replicated to be publicly available: 'Advice Note Changing Managing Agent) issued by The Property Institute and:

-- Must deal with any handover in a professional, competent and efficient manner which Should be within agreed timescales in accordance with the provisions for termination in the Management Agreement; - Must confirm any termination In Writing with the Client clearly stating the date at which management ceases and when all relevant documentation and Client Money will be handed over to the Client and confirm who will deal with on-going litigation, disputes, arrears collection and any fees to be charged; - Should supply all relevant information to facilitate the handover not less than four weeks prior to the date of handover, or as otherwise directed In Writing.
-This Should include Leaseholder contact details, contractor details and insurance information as a minimum; - Must pass all agreed documents relating to the management to the Client on the date of handover or as otherwise directed In Writing; - e) Must prepare reconciled accounts (no later than three months unless otherwise agreed) with itemised accruals and prepayments up to the final date of management, including schedules of arrears, creditors and debtors; - f) Must hand over the balance of funds that are not required to meet commitments already made at the date of handover.
-The remaining balance Must be handed over at an agreed later date (no later than three months unless otherwise agreed) along with the statement of accounts made up to the date of handover.
+- a) Must deal with any handover in a professional, competent and efficient manner which Should be within agreed timescales in accordance with the provisions for termination in the Management Agreement; - b) Must confirm any termination In Writing with the Client clearly stating the date at which management ceases and when all relevant documentation and Client Money will be handed over to the Client and confirm who will deal with on-going litigation, disputes, arrears collection and any fees to be charged; - c) Must provide all relevant information to the Client to facilitate the handover not less than four weeks prior to the date of handover or the termination date if later, or as otherwise directed In Writing.
+This Must include as a minimum stage 1 documents; - d) Must pass all stage 2 documents relating to the management to the Client on the date of handover or as otherwise directed In Writing; - e) Must pass all stage 3 documents relating to the management to the Client within three months of the agreed date of handover or as otherwise directed In Writing.